 Hello, world!
 We’ve got a lot to do.

 You know who put it best?
 Margaret Atwood.
 She said, “It’s not climate change – it’s everything change."
-And it increasingly looks like she was right.
+And it looks like she was right.
 During the past decade or so as a freelance journalist, my writing has increasingly focused on climate change and its myriad effects.
-This has been true for stories ranging from technology to engineering, energy, health, and wildlife – climate change looms large in all of them.
+This has been true for stories ranging from technology to engineering, energy, health, and wildlife – climate change looms large everywhere.

-Take the threat facing roads built on permafrost, buildings endangered by increased lightning strikes, houses standing up to intensifying hurricanes, ships forced to reroute due to extreme weather, and the workers toiling in endless heatwaves who are now donning cooling vests just to make it through the day.
+Take the threat facing roads built on permafrost, the buildings endangered by increased lightning strikes, houses that are standing up to intensifying hurricanes, ships forced to reroute due to extreme weather, and the workers toiling in endless heatwaves now donning cooling vests just to make it through the day.

 That word, “reengineering”, comes from the business world.
 But, expanded beyond that sphere, it is a powerful concept.
-Reengineering is what so many of us are doing right now.
-We’re reengineering our homes, our infrastructure, our energy resources – and our expectations, in response to climate change.
+Reengineering is what so many of us are already doing right now.
+We’re reengineering our homes, our infrastructure, our energy resources, and our expectations in response to climate change.

 So buckle up.
 Welcome to The Reengineer.